pandachian/pandacoin/README.md

 # Pandacoin Core
 pandacoin is a cryptocurrency like Bitcoin, Out of the protection of the environment and Energy will be used (Pos) principle of work for mining。
+Panda open payment system is a virtual currency network, the future of electronic payment platform.
+Its goal is to build a decentralized virtual currency system that allows anyone to create their own currency.

 ## License – Much license ⚖️
 pandacoin Core is released under the terms of the MIT license.
 See